OmGuin/BASDL/README.md

 8. Then, open another powershell on your own PC and run `ssh -i <path/to/.pem> -L 8888:localhost:8888 paperspace@<public_ip>`
 9. Then, go to `http://127.0.0.1:8888/tree?token=<token>` to access your notebook (The link to go to will show in the terminal).

-You can now run any of the jupyter notebooks (`.ipynb`) in the virtual machine.
+You now have a jupyter environment.
 Run `htop` in the terminal if you want to monitor CPU & RAM usage in real-time.

-Della Instructions
+### Della Instructions

-1. Open Ubuntu terminal
+1. Open Ubuntu terminal (you may need to download WSL)
 2. Run `ssh go9487@della.princeton.edu`
 3. Login
 4. `module load anaconda3/2024.10`